 Mark these days for health in your calendar

-However, WHO focuses particular attention on the seven days and one week that WHO Member States have mandated as "official" global public health campaigns.
+However, WHO focuses particular attention on the 7 days and 1 week that WHO Member States have mandated as "official" global public health days.
 These are:

 - World TB Day, 24 March